-6.3 Multiple Controllers
+6.3.4 Multiple Controllers

 The switch may establish communication with a single controller, or may establish communication with multiple controllers.
 Having multiple controllers improves reliability, as the switch can continue to operate in OpenFlow mode if one controller or controller connection fails.
 The hand-over between controllers is entirely managed by the controllers themselves, which enables fast recovery from failure and also controller load balancing.
-The present multiple controller mechanism only addresses controller fail-over and load balancing, and doesn't address virtualisation which can be done outside the OpenFlow protocol.
+The controllers coordinate the management of the switch amongst themselves via mechanisms outside the scope of the present specification, and the goal of the multiple controller functionality is only to help synchronise controller handoffs performed by the controllers.
+The multiple controller functionality only addresses controller fail-over and load balancing, and doesn't address virtualisation which can be done outside the OpenFlow protocol.

-When OpenFlow operation is initiated, the switch must connect to all controllers it is configured with, and try to maintain connection with all of them concurrently.
-Many controllers may send controller-to-switch commands to the switch, the reply or error messages related to those command must only be sent on the controller connection associated with that command.
-Asynchronous messages may need to be send to multiple controllers, the message is duplicated for each eligible controller connection and each message sent when the respective controller connection allows it.
+When OpenFlow operation is initiated, the switch must connect to all controllers it is configured with, and try to maintain connectivity with all of them concurrently.
+Many controllers may send controller-to-switch commands to the switch, the reply or error messages related to those commands must only be sent on the controller connection associated with that command.
+Asynchronous messages may need to be send to multiple controllers, the message is duplicated for each eligible OpenFlow channel and each message sent when the respective controller connection allows it.

 The default role of a controller is OFPCR_ROLE_EQUAL.
 In this role, the controller has full access to the switch and is equal to other controllers in the same role.
-The controller receives all the switch asynchronous messages (such as packet-in, flow-removed).
+By default, the controller receives all the switch asynchronous messages (such as packet-in, flow-removed).
 The controller can send controller-to-switch commands to modify the state of the switch.
 The switch does not do any arbitration or resource sharing between controllers.

 A controller can request its role to be changed to OFPCR_ROLE_SLAVE.
 In this role, the controller has read-only access to the switch.
-The controller does not receive switch asynchronous messages, apart from Port-status messages.
-The controller is denied ability to send controller-to-switch commands that modify the state of the switch, OFPT_PACKET_OUT, OFPT_FLOW_MOD, OFPT_GROUP_MOD, OFPT_PORT_MOD and OFPT_TABLE_MOD.
+By default, the controller does not receive switch asynchronous messages, apart from Port-status messages.
+The controller is denied ability to execute controller-to-switch commands that modify the state of the switch, OFPT_PACKET_OUT, OFPT_FLOW_MOD, OFPT_GROUP_MOD, OFPT_PORT_MOD and OFPT_TABLE_MOD.
 If the controller sends one of those commands, the switch must reply with an OFPT_ERROR message with a type field of OFPET_BAD_REQUEST, a code field of OFPBRC_IS_SLAVE.
-Other controller-to-switch messages, such as OFPT_STATS_REQUEST and OFPT_ROLE_REQUEST, should be processed normally.
+Other controller-to-switch messages, such as OFPT_MULTIPART_REQUEST and OFPT_ROLE_REQUEST, should be processed normally.

 A controller can request its role to be changed to OFPCR_ROLE_MASTER.
-This role is similar to OFPCR_ROLE_EQUAL and has full access to the switch, the only difference is that the switch make sure there is only a single controller in this role.
-When a controller change its role to OFPCR_ROLE_MASTER, the switch change all other controllers which role is OFPCR_ROLE_MASTER to have the role OFPCR_ROLE_SLAVE.
-When the switch perform such role change, no message is generated to the controller which role is changed (in most case that controller is no longer reachable).
+This role is similar to OFPCR_ROLE_EQUAL and has full access to the switch, the difference is that the switch ensures it is the only controller in this role.
+When a controller changes its role to OFPCR_ROLE_MASTER, the switch changes all other controllers with the role OFPCR_ROLE_MASTER to have the role OFPCR_ROLE_SLAVE.
+When the switch performs such role changes, no message is generated to the controller which role is changed (in most cases that controller is no longer reachable).